Last Updated on

-In central Mexico, outside the small charming town called Morelia, there’s an amazing UNESCO World Heritage site.
-An amazing phenomenon happening every winter from November to March, countless monarch butterflies show up in the Monarch Butterfly Biosphere Reserve, which is 3 hours from the west of Mexico City and about 1.5 hours east from Morelia and 3hours south of the great city of San Miguel De Allende a must visit city during your visit to Mexico.
+In central Mexico, outside the small charming town called Morelia, there’s an incredible UNESCO World Heritage site.
+A fantastic phenomenon was happening every winter from November to March; countless monarch butterflies show up in the Monarch Butterfly Biosphere Reserve, which is 3 hours from the west of Mexico City and about 1.5 hours east from Morelia and 3hours south of the great city of San Miguel De Allende a must visit city during your visit to Mexico.

 Monarch butterflies from all over North America and even far as Canada migrate here every year, and that´s up to 4023KM/2500Miles of travelling.

 Over time, it takes the Monarch Butterflies four generations, born and die to make this incredible journey.

 However, the migration patterns of monarch butterflies are changing now, because of climate change.

 It´s impossible to even think about counting the number of Monarch Butterflies here.
 But to give you an idea, we can assume a Monarch Butterfly weighs on average, about half a gram.
 This can vary from about 0.27 grams (a very small monarch!) to about 0.75 grams.